US and Soviet subs collided during Cold War, CIA file reveals

 The incident was reported at the time but has only been confirmed for the first time by the declassified memo.

-Holy Loch in Scotland had been a Second World War submarine base before US subs were stationed there from the 1960s throughout the Cold War.
+Holy Loch in Scotland was a Second World War submarine base before US subs were stationed there from the 1960s throughout the Cold War.
 The base was closed in 1992, the same year the James Madison was decommissioned.

 The memo is one of 13 million pages of secret CIA documents released after a lawsuit against the US intelligence agency.
 The cache of files also includes the private papers of Henry Kissinger and details of the Stargate Project, a $20 million secret programme aiming to develop psychic abilities in agents and military personnel.